 - 1. Apply knowledge of mathematics, science and engineering principles to chemical engineering; - 2.
 Design and conduct laboratory experiments safely, as well as critically analyze and interpret data; - 3.
-Design a system, component or process to meet desired needs within realistic constraints such as economic, environmental, social, political, ethical, health and safety, manufacturability, and sustainability; - 4.
-Function in teams and in multidisciplinary teams; - 5.
+Design a process system and/or its components to meet desired needs within realistic constraints such as economic, environmental, social, ethical, health and safety, and sustainability - 4.
+Function in teams and in multidisciplinary teams which have diverse personalities, cultures, and backgrounds. - 5.
 Identify, formulate, and solve problems encountered in the practice of chemical engineering; - 6.
 Demonstrate understanding of the professional and ethical responsibility of a chemical engineer; - 7.
 Communicate effectively with written, oral and visual means; - 8.
 Demonstrate an understanding of the impact of chemical engineering solutions in a global, economic, environmental, and societal context; - 9.
 Recognize the need for and the ability to engage in life-long learning; - 10.
 Demonstrate knowledge of contemporary issues; and - 11.
 Use the techniques, skills, and modern engineering tools necessary for chemical engineering practice.